OPCFoundation/UA-.NETStandard/Docs/Logging.md

 ## Caveats and open issues

 - At this time there is no support for structured logging.
 Structured logging requires to replace the format parameters like `{0}` by a name, e.g. `{ChannelId}`.
 Currently the `EventSource` logger and the existing `TraceEvent` do not support the structured logging format strings.
+A solution is under investigation.
-- There is no attempt made to support `Activities` or `Scopes` from within the stack code.
+- There is no attempt made to support `Activities` or `Scopes` from within the UA stack code.
 How to achieve the goal to support correlation ids is still under investigation.
 - The best use of the `EventId` parameter is still under investigation.
 Currently it is only used to support the tracemask used by existing logging calls.
 The tracemask is passed to `TraceEvent` for filtering and for backward compatibility.
 - Not all log functions with frequent log output have been ported yet to support the `EventSource`.
+- There is no sample yet for OpenTelemetry.

 ## Sample code